Konstantins Pupurs

 Konstantīns Pupurs (March 5, 1964 in Riga, – September 10, 2017 in Riga) was a Latvian political scientist, historian, linguist and human rights group "Helsinki-86" activist during the Latvian Third Awakening, also known as the Singing Revolution.
-Since 2010 he became active in the Latvian political movement "All For Latvia!".
+Since 2010 he has been active in the political party "All for Latvia!".

 Biography

 Pupurs was born in Riga in 1964 and graduated from the Riga Secondary School No. 66 in 1981.
 The same year he studied at the Biryuzov Military Political School until 1982, after which he was drafted into the regular Soviet Army until 1983.
-Right after his service he began his studies at the Moscow Institute for History and Archives, but was expelled for anti-Soviet agitation and propaganda in 1986.
+Right after his service he began his studies at the Moscow Institute for History and Archives, but was expelled for "anti-Soviet agitation and propaganda" in 1986.
 That autumn he enrolled in the Faculty of History and Philosophy at the State University of Latvia.

 From 1987 Konstantīns Pupurs was involved in the Environment Protection Club.
 On June 14, 1987, together with Helsinki-86 members he attended the first anti-Soviet demonstration in Riga at the Freedom Monument since the Second World War, commemorating victims of the June deportation from the occupied Baltic states in 1941.
 At the end of the year he officially joined Helsinki-86, which was announced on Radio Free Europe and Voice of America.
 From 1988 he represented the interests of the group at the Council of Public Organizations, which at that time served as an informal "parliament" of all unofficial and official organizations in Latvia.
 On June 14, 1988, Pupurs carried the then-banned flag of Latvia through the city center - the first public display of the flag since the 1940s.
 After the event, Pupurs was expelled from university.
 He and his mother Astrīda were stripped of Soviet citizenship and ordered under duress to leave the USSR by the KGB in July 1988 for his participation in Helsinki-86.